 It’s subtle, but there are a few reasons why they might be doing it.

 - Increase dwell time.
 As mentioned before, it’s no secret that increasing dwell time helps improve rankings in the SERPs.
 And adding videos to content is an effective way to keep users on-site longer.

 - Improve lead scoring.
-If Beardbrand scores leads based on user engagement, it’s easy to remarket to users that have clicked through in several emails to watch videos.
+If Beardbrand scores its leads based on user engagement, it’s easy to remarket to users that have clicked through from several emails to watch videos.